kodefox/infra/packages/exoflex/docs/Theming.md

 import { Provider } from 'exoflex';

 let customTheme = {
-  // You don't have to spread the default theme here.
+  // Notice you don't have to spread the default theme here.
   colors: {
     primary: 'salmon'
   },